 If you don’t own real estate or other assets that you can’t protect from creditors, you likely have some time before you need to file.
 Some states even have statutes that protect things like cars, homes or living necessities from your creditors.

-So the answer to the question of what’s better probably has a lot to do with your individual situation.
+So, the answer to the question of what’s better probably has a lot to do with your individual situation.
 Do the appropriate research and decide what the best course of action is for you.
-Even spending some money and buying a consultation with a bankruptcy attorney is probably worth it to protect your property.
+Even spending some money and getting a consultation with a bankruptcy attorney is probably worth it to protect your property.

 No matter what way you look at it, filing for bankruptcy won’t be free.
 You will either have to pay the filing fees, pay your lawyer or repay your debts down the line.
 You can cut out the lawyer fees by doing it yourself, but think about what that will cost you.

 Is time away from work or family or the stress of having everything in your own hands worth it?
-You might feel much more secure if you leave the task to a qualified bankruptcy attorney.
+You might feel much more secure if you find a lawyer who has the experience needed to guide you through the bankruptcy process.

 Even if you’re unsure if you can afford it, get in touch with Leinart Law Firm to see how we can help you navigate bankruptcy successfully.